jojo7682345/Avixel/README.md

 ## Goals for the project
  - Use the GUI library to make a Visual Editor for UI design
  - Making a simple IDE
- - Migrate project from Visual Studio
+ - Migrate project from Visual Studio ( done )
  - Linux and rpi support
  - Add embedded system support (replace vulkan renderer with cpu renderer based on platform)

 ## Tasks
+- [x] Build system migration
 - [ ] Renderer
     - [ ] Render rectangles
         - [ ] Basic Transform buffer input